dolongbien/HumanBehaviorBKU/WebApp/README.md

 ```
    pip3 install -r requirements.txt
 ```
 1. Open new terminal and run in virtualen had created and run celery worker server.
 The celery will worker like the queue, extract feature video.
+More information in [celery](http://docs.celeryproject.org/en/latest/getting-started/first-steps-with-celery.html#tut-celery)
 ```
     celery -A locallibrary worker -l info
 ```